 We teach Theory and Technique alongside of learning individual pieces, emphasizing the fundamentals of music.
-Also, exploration and creativity are encouraged.
-Students explore music on their own and make up their own.
-We use a series of books from Alfred's Basic Piano Library that stresses intervallic reading of notes and individual note reading.
-It covers a variety of styles from folk to classical and pop.
-Students learn to play for fun, learn at own pace, and acquire fundamentals of music, and skills for further use, understanding, and enjoyment of music.
+Students explore, discover and create their own music.
+We use a series of books from Alfred's Basic Piano Library that stresses intervallic reading of notes.
+Students play a variety of styles from folk to classical and pop.
 As students progress, we can prepare them for RCM practical performance and Theory exams.

 Experiencing and exploring music in the whole body provides a fun and fundamental ability needed in all musicians.
 Students develop an internalized relationship between gross and fine motor skills.

 Our Piano Program provides opportunities for Students to build on skills from the age of 6 through University Music preparation and Adulthood.